SiriusLab/ModelDebugging/trace/generator/README.md

 2. A generic generator is called to process the intermediate representation and to produce an Ecore multidimensional domain-specific trace metamodel.
 The generator can be found in the plugin `fr.inria.diverse.trace.metamodel.generator`.

-3. A plugin generator is called to process the intermediate representation, the generated trace metamodel and some traceability links in order to produce a trace management plugin that contains the trace metamodel and a trace manager (in Java).
-The *trace manager* provides services to construct a trace, and to restore the executed model into a former state.
-The plugin generator can be found in `fr.inria.diverse.trace.plugin.generator`.

-4. A GEMOC engine addon generator is called, in order to create a Java class to integrate the trace plugin into a GEMOC engine addon.
+3. A GEMOC engine addon generator is called, to process the intermediate representation, the generated trace metamodel and some traceability links in order to produce a trace management plugin that contains the trace metamodel and a trace manager (in Java).
+The *state manager* provides services to construct a trace, and to restore the executed model into a former state in order to create a Java class to integrate the trace plugin into a GEMOC engine addon.
 Contrary to the previous steps, this last step is specific and dependent to the GEMOC Studio plugins.
-The addon generator can be found in `fr.inria.diverse.trace.gemoc.generator`.
+The generator can be found in `fr.inria.diverse.trace.gemoc.generator`.

 ## Publication